-Composer/occasional editor Ottman was on top of the superhero composing world in the 2000s.
+Composer/occasional editor Ottman was on top of the superhero composing world in the mid-2000s.
 He wrote scores for Fantastic Four and it’s sequel, Superman Returns, and perhaps his most lasting work, X2: X-Men United.
 Luckily, after a multi-film absence he returned for X-Men: Days of Future Past and X-Men Apocalypse.
 What he needs is a wider range of films because he has a good composing range.
 Ottman’s one of the few composers currently doing superhero films not to fall into the ‘Zimmer method’ of superhero film scoring, and thank goodness for it.

 Like Ottman, Rabin’s never gotten a huge film to propel himself forwards.
 However, that doesn’t mean he hasn’t snuck his way into our public consciousness.
 Rabin’s major film credits are widespread, varying from Armageddon to The Guardian to Remember the Titans.
 None of those films are exactly new, however, that doesn’t mean he’s completely forgotten.
 Around the 2004 Olympics, NBC decided to use Rabin’s suite from Remember the Titans (sadly the only piece of his score released to the public) as their closing credits background music.
 It stuck and NBC used it for almost the next decade.
 Around a decade later, CBS asked Rabin to re-orchestrate their theme for NCAA March Madness.
 He did so and CBS still uses his orchestration on March Madness telecasts.

 Sure, Doyle’s bombastic; it’s how he’s always composed.
 Yet for movies that need a bombastic score, he’s a good choice.
 Doyle’s worked in the industry for years, grabbing his solo Oscar nom in the late 1990’s.
 Recently, he hasn’t done much in the way of blockbusters (I don’t consider The Emoji Movie a blockbuster).
 The major films he’s scored over the past sixteen years are Harry Potter and the Goblet of Fire, Thor, Rise of the Planet of the Apes, and Brave.
 Seriously, can this guy not find any more work?
 He’s not terrible!